LISFRANC INJURY

 What is a Lisfranc Injury?

 A Lisfranc joint injury involves a type of injury to the bones and/or ligaments, in the central area of the foot.
 In a Lisfranc joint injury, the cartilage covering these bones usually suffers damage.
 In the middle region of the foot (midfoot), a cluster of small bones form an arch.
-Damaging these delicate bones via an intense sprain or other injury can create a lisfranc fracture.
+Moreover, damaging these delicate bones via an intense sprain or other injury can create a lisfranc fracture.

 What is a Lisfranc Fracture?